brightly-salty/qbcanon/arts-humanities/humanities/thought/economics.md

 - Arrow's Impossibility Theorem:
 - the criteria of universal admissibility, unanimity, non-dictatorship, and irrelevance of independent alternatives cannot be satisfied by a rank-order voting system

+### Robert Barro

+Revived Ricardian equivalence, the idea that a change in taxes does not affect consumer behavior

+### Ronald Coase

+A Nobel-Prize-winning economist.

+The Coase Theorem states that, given no transaction costs, bargaining will efficiently deal with the problem of externalities.
+It allows initial allocation of property rights to be ignored when arriving at mutually beneficial soultions.

+The Coase conjecture states that a monopoly cannot sell above marginal cost since consumers will usually wait for the lowest prices.

+He used the case of Struges v.
+Bridgmanto to illustrate how tort damages should be viewed as a bilateral problem.

+"The Problem of Social Cost"

+- first outlined the Coase Theorem

 ### Friedrich Engels

 Co-author of the Communist Manifesto.
 Supported Marx through the profits from his industrial factory.

+He labeled hunting and gathering as the last phase of political innocence.

 ### Milton Friedman

 One of the most influential economists of the last century, he was a conservative economist and a student of the Chicago School of economics.

 He advocated for laissez-faire government policy.

 He criticized the Phillips Curve with Edmund Phelps because it did account for the natural rate of unemployment.
-See Edmund Phelps for Friedman and Phelps' theory on the natural rate of unemployment.
+See [Edmund Phelps](#edmund-phelps) for Friedman and Phelps' theory on the natural rate of unemployment.

+The Friedman Rule is monetary policy that would set nominal interest rates to zero.

+He argued that licensing doctors resulted in the inflation of their incomes.

-One of Friedman's central theories is the permanent income hypothesis.
+One of his central theories is the permanent income hypothesis, which followed from his criticism of the Keynesian consumption function.
 According to the permanent income hypothesis, individuals spend money based on their estimate of their expected long-term average income.
 This is in contrast to Keynesian theory, which views consumption as dependent on after-tax income.
 There are policy ramifications or the permanent income hypothesis: if it is true, short-term increases in an individual's income will not substantially change their spending habits.

+He worked with Leonard Savage to theorize that the curve of an individual's utility function differs based on their wealth.

 Capitalism and Freedom